 These are all questions that have been in my mind for the last year.
 Ever since we came face to face with cancer.
 I have known angels who have spread their wings, wasted lives who had not responded to the treatments they had been given.
 I have known doctors who have struggled to come to terms with the fact that they can’t help a patient, doctors who wanted to but were unable.
 I never understood why.

 A few weeks ago I was approached regarding a bill going through the house of lords.
-The Saatchi bill is about removing some of the fear of litigation to allow doctors to use non standard practice where standard practice is not working.
+The Saatchi bill is about removing some of the fear of litigation to allow doctors to use non-standard practice where standard practice is not working.
 The bill aims to allow innovation back into medicine.
-It aims to allow the man or women who will find the cure to cancer to actually have a chance.
+It aims to allow the man or woman who will find the cure to cancer to actually have a chance.

 I had a very busy week last week and an even busier weekend so apart from a very brief perusal of the bill I hadn’t actually read it all.
-Yesterday morning saw me sat on the train reading every word.
+Yesterday morning saw me sitting on the train reading every word.
 As I read my heart began to swell and my posture began to change.
 I really believed in this.
-Not a little, not a lot but whole heartedly.
+Not a little, not a lot but wholeheartedly.

 It is hard to explain the bill in simple terms but one way to think about it is that breast cancer used to be treated by removing as much tissue from the front of the body from the shoulders to the ribs as they could without killing the patient.
 One doctor decided enough was enough, he just removed the lump.
 He took a chance, he innovated, he succeeded.
 Now breast cancer is treated by lumpectomy.
 What if he had not made that decision, what if the fear of litigation held him back.
 What if he stuck to standard practice.